-Comment on Grid Implied Rating: Using the Global Integrated Oil Rating Methodology, the implied rating of A2, before notching for government fiscal dependence, versus our BCA baa3.
-The methodology outcome benefits from solid scale positioning and the company's strong positioning and cash margins as primarily an oil producer.
-The forward look is slightly weaker based on expected debt increases and the drawdown of cash resources as the company finances the Mega plan.
+Comment on Grid Implied Rating: Using the Global Integrated Oil Rating Methodology, the implied rating of A2, before notching for government fiscal dependence, versus our BCA of baa3.
+The methodology outcome benefits from solid scale positioning and solid cash margins as the company is primarily an oil producer.
+The forward look is weaker based on expected debt increases and the drawdown of cash resources as the company finances the Mega plan.